 Such exams may be given only during the final examination period.

 All undergraduate-level courses are assigned a final examination time by the Office of the Registrar.
 Upon request, graduate-level courses may be scheduled for a final examination time.
-Instructors may choose to use that assigned time for a scheduled final examination.
-If they choose this option, the Office of the Registrar will assign a room, and the final exam will be administered in that room at the designated time.
-Instructors may choose instead to give a take-home exam or no exam at all.
+Instructors may choose to use that officially assigned time for a scheduled final examination, may choose to give a take-home exam, or may choose to give no exam at all.
+If they choose to give a scheduled final examination, the Office of the Registrar will assign a room, and the final exam will be administered in that room at the designated time.
 Some instructors assign end-of-term projects or papers rather than final examinations.
 With regard to due dates, final papers or projects will be treated the same as take-home exams.

 Take-home exams should be available to the students as soon as possible after the end of classes, but must be available no later than the end of the next business day after classes have ended.
 Take-home exams may be no longer than five hours in length.
 The due date of take-home exams may be no earlier than the end of the examination time assigned to that class by the Office of the Registrar.
 Instructors may specify due dates later than this time, but not later than the end of the last day of the examination period.